PDP-4

-The PDP-4 was the successor to the Digital Equipment Corporation's PDP-1.
+The PDP-4 is an 18-bit computer system that was introducted in 1962 as a successor to the Digital Equipment Corporation's PDP-1.
+However, this was a completely new system, incompatible with the PDP-1.
+For example, the PDP-1 used ones' complement arithmetic whereas the PDP-4 used two's complement, a much faster way to implement multiple precision and floating-point operations.

 History

 This 18-bit machine, first shipped in 1962, was a compromise: "with slower memory and different packaging" than the PDP-1, but priced at $65,000 - less than half the price of its predecessor.
 All later 18-bit PDP machines (7, 9 and 15) are based on a similar, but enlarged instruction set, more powerful than, but based on the same concepts as, the 12-bit PDP-5/PDP-8 series.